communication

 If you can’t explain it simply, you don’t understand it well enough.” – Albert Einstein

-I actually didn’t care much for consultants in the first part of my career.
-My experience was that people would come in, tell you what to do, and then leave victoriously while we were stuck trying to implement something that just wouldn’t work.
-It seemed that they made everything seem so complex – often as a way to justify their cost.
+In the first part of my career, I didn’t care much for consultants.
+My experience was that they would come in, tell you what to do, and then leave victoriously while we were stuck trying to implement something that just wouldn’t work.
+They seemed to make everything seem so complex—often to justify their cost.

-Over the course of many years I have met many interesting people.
-Some seemed to try to intentionally obfuscate even the easiest things to try making themselves seem brilliant.
-Others took such a circuitous route that you sometimes forgot about what you were trying to understand and fix.
-And sometimes explanations were just so tangential that the main point was completely lost.
+For many years, I have met many interesting people.
+Some seemed to try to intentionally obfuscate even the easiest things to make themselves seem brilliant.
+Others took such a circuitous route that you sometimes forgot what you were trying to understand and fix.
+And sometimes explanations were just so tangential that the main point was lost entirely.
 There are likely many reasons for these experiences – some intentional and many not.
-The real lesson learned is that it wasn’t just consultants who have the ability to be incomprehensible, and that clear and comprehensible communication is key to effectiveness.
+The real lesson learned is that it wasn’t just consultants who can be incomprehensible and that clear and comprehensible communication is critical to effectiveness.

-Just think about the power of a well crafted “elevator pitch” when you meet someone new, or the ability to quickly explain how your company differentiates itself from the competition (making you the better or safer choice in your prospect’s mind).
-Or, being able to articulate your business strategy in a way that people not only understand, but also so interests them enough where they want to learn more and be part of making that happen.
-This goes well beyond just having good communication skills.
+Just think about the power of a well-crafted “elevator pitch” when you meet someone new or the ability to quickly explain how your company differentiates itself from the competition (making you the more interesting, better, or safer choice in your prospect’s mind).
+Or being able to articulate your business strategy in a way that people understand (and can explain to others), which also interests them enough to want to learn more and become part of making that happen.

-The best consultants have this ability to explain something simply, as do the best employees, the best managers, the best executives, and the best business owners.
+The best consultants, as do the best employees, managers, executives, and business owners, have this ability to explain something simply.
 While this is only one attribute of success (likability, powers of persuasion, integrity, luck, etc. are others), it is something that can be taught, developed, and consistently applied.

-The power to “explain it simply” is the power to make a difference.
+The power to “explain it simply” is the power to make a difference through better understanding.